QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Response to Research Questions

 Here we briefly review the research questions and come up the answers obtained through simulation analysis.

-+ The relationship between individual adoption probability and market diffusion rate: How do different innovation coefficients (p) and imitation coefficients (q) affect the overall market diffusion process?
++ The relationship between individual adoption probability and market diffusion
+  rate: How do different innovation coefficients (p) and imitation coefficients (q) affect the overall market diffusion process?
-  #rect[]
+  #table(
+    columns: (auto),
+    align: (left),
+    [Research on Different Probability of Adoption (@label:diff_prob_research) reveals how these parameters affect the overall market diffusion process by adjusting the innovation coefficient (p) and the imitation coefficient (q) in the Bass model (Simulation: 1, 2, 7 and 8).
+      - First, regarding the impact of the innovation coefficient (p): high p coefficients not only accelerate initial adoption, but also reduce the uncertainty of the results.
+This may reflect the importance of strong innovation marketing strategies (such as advertising, product demonstrations, etc.) in promoting early adoption and building market momentum.
+However, the marginal benefits brought by the increase in p coefficient shows a decreasing trend, especially when reaching a higher adoption rate.
+This phenomenon suggests that overinvestment in improving innovation adoption may not always be the most effective strategy, especially in the later stages of the product life cycle.
+      - Second, the impact pattern of the imitation coefficient q is different from that of p, reflecting the unique role of social influence and network effects in the diffusion process.
+The increase in q coefficient mainly accelerates the diffusion in the middle and late stages, which is consistent with the phenomenon that word-of-mouth effects and social network influence increase over time in reality.
+Another interesting finding is the moderating effect of network structure on the impact of q.
+In random networks, the increased stability brought by high q coefficient may reflect a more uniform flow of information.
+In contrast, the slightly faster diffusion speed exhibited by the small-world network at low q coefficient may stem from its characteristics of high clustering coefficient and short average path length, which are conducive to local rapid diffusion.
+    ],
+  )
 + Influence of innovators and opinion leaders: How does the ratio of innovators and influential individuals affect the market penetration and diffusion rate of products?
+  #table(
+    columns: (auto),
+    align: (left),
+    [Innovators and opinion leaders play a key role in the product diffusion process, especially in today's age of social media.
+Our study further explores the impact of these key individuals on the speed of market penetration and diffusion by adjusting the proportion of influential innovators in the model.
+These findings revealed several key insights:
+      - The importance of influential innovators: Our results strongly support the importance of identifying and engaging influential innovators.
+When these key individuals occupy a larger proportion of the innovator population, they can significantly accelerate the overall diffusion process.
+This may be because they not only have a propensity to adopt innovations but also to quickly spread innovation information through their extensive social networks.
+      - The importance of overall market structure: Interestingly, increasing the proportion of influential innovators has different effects across different market structures.
+When the overall proportion of influencers is fixed, increasing the proportion of influential innovators has the most significant effect.
+This suggests that simply increasing the number of innovators may not be enough to accelerate diffusion; the key lies in whether these innovators have widespread influence.
+      - Amplification of network effects: Influential innovators appear to be able to amplify network effects.
+While keeping the proportion of total influencers constant, increasing the proportion of influential innovators not only speeds up diffusion but also significantly reduces the variability of the results.
+This means that their presence makes the diffusion process more stable and predictable.
+      - Effect of network structure: Although random networks show slightly faster diffusion speeds, the role patterns of influential innovators are similar under both network structures.],
+  )
-+ The role of consumer group heterogeneity: How does the proportion of different types of consumers (e.g., innovators, imitators, influential and non-influential individuals) affect product diffusion?
++ The role of consumer group heterogeneity: How does the proportion of different types of consumers (e.g., innovators, imitators, influential and non-influential individuals) affect product diffusion? #rect[]
 + Multi-factor interactions: How do the interactions of key parameters (e.g., innovation coefficient, imitation coefficient, proportion of innovators, proportion of influencers) jointly affect diffusion dynamics?
 + The impact of social network structure: How do different network structures (such as small-world networks and random networks) affect the spread and adoption speed of product information?

+多因素交互作用：通过热图分析，我们观察到了关键参数之间的非线性交互效应。这些发现强调了在制定市场策略时需要综合考虑多个因素。
+社会网络结构的影响：我们的仿真比较了小世界网络和随机网络下的扩散过程，发现网络结构确实影响扩散速度和模式。特别是在低创新参数条件下，两种网络结构表现出明显差异。

 == Contributions and Implications